-The proto-fireproof building is a Grade II building and forms part of the Darley Abbey Mills complex.
+The Polishing Shed was constructed between 1881 and 1899, and is attached to the Grade II\ North Mill and so forms part of the Darley Abbey Mills complex.
 The former cotton mill complex is of great importance to the WHS as an attribute which contributes to the power-harnessing and production related value as defined in the DVMWHS Management Plan.
-In more recent years the mill complex has seen a number of changes of use, as a mixed-use commercial development, as part of a wider masterplan for the site which has helped to sustain the heritage asset.
+In more recent years the mill complex has seen a number of changes of use, as a mixed-use commercial development, as part of a wider masterplan for the site which have helped to sustain the heritage asset.